Uppsala universitet

 Population models are models of dynamic systems with an integer number of discrete entities (individuals), such as plants, animals, patients, vehicles, molecules, atoms, data packages or entities of any kind.
 Such models are frequently used in systems biology, ecology, epidemiology, demography and queuing systems, and are also important in physics, chemistry, traffic planning, production and many other fields.

-In this project, we are constructing a systematic methodology for designing simulation models for population systems, a methodology that enables the user to pick an appropriate technique for the problem and purpose at hand.
+Within this ongoing research progam, we are constructing a systematic methodology for designing simulation models for population systems, a methodology that enables the user to pick an appropriate technique for the problem and purpose at hand.
+We are also applying the methods and insights in cancer epidemology and in other areas.

 The crucial task in population modelling is to preserve the characteristics of interest of the system under study, in particular four fundamental properties: